filipfabris/Ansible-HAproxy-Role-Automation/README.md

  * Also inside `run.yml` `haproxy_ip` variable is overloaded from group_vars with: `haproxy_ip: '{{inventory_hostname}}'`
 This variable is used in `./roles/httpd/defaults/main.yml` for haproxy_frontend_bind_address (binding frontend ip address)

-* `httpd_servers_ips` variable is also overloaded, its function is explained at start of this readme
+* `httpd_servers_ips` variable is also overloaded, its function is explained at the start of this readme

 ### Step 1: Create SSH key
  * Create own ssh-key `ssh-keygen -t ed25519`